Heat treatment of non ferrous metals

 Precipitation hardening

-It is also known as age hardening or aging.
+It is also known as age-hardening or aging.
 It is accomplished if certain metals are held at elevated temperatures without quenching.
 Precipitation hardening helps to increase the yield strength of malleable materials.

-When precipitation-hardening metals are quenched, their alloying elements are trapped in solution which causes a soft metal, and when solutionized metal undergoes aging, it allows the alloying elements to diffuse through the mere structure and form intermetallic particles.
-These intermetallic particles will form into the nucleus and fall out of the solution helping increase the strength of the alloy.
+When precipitation-hardening metals are quenched, their alloying elements are trapped in solution, which causes a soft metal, and when solutionized metal undergoes aging, it allows the alloying elements to diffuse through the mere structure and form intermetallic particles.

 Nitriding